-Medium to high probability flood risk in part of the site.
+Medium to High probability flood risk in part of the site.
 A Flood Risk Assessment will be required to inform the developable area.

-Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape.
+Landscaping and structure planting will be required to ensure integration of the development with the surrounding landscape and to protect the ancient or native woodland.